jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF spells db/enchantment/Blessing Of Luck And Resolve, Mass.md

 Area:
 Effect:
 Targets: one creature/level, no two of which can be more than 30 ft. apart
-Duration: 1 minute/level (D), special see below
+Duration: 1 minute/level, special see below
 Dismissible: yes
 Shapeable:
 SavingThrow: Will negates (harmless)